fezmid/flutterduck/content/post/security-is-culture-and-process/index.md

     description: "Triangle with culture as the foundation, policy in the middle, and tools at the top"
 ---
 There's no question that data security becomes increasingly important on a daily basis, and with more information being pushed to the cloud, the topic is magnified.
-Unfortunately, many firms that sell security tools have been putting their profit motives first, so instead of taking a risk-based appraoch, start spreading fear, uncertainty, and doubt, or FUD as it's known in the industry.
+Unfortunately, many firms that sell security tools put their profits first, so instead of taking a risk-based approach, start spreading fear, uncertainty, and doubt, or FUD as it's known in the industry.
+Don't jump into buying a product unless you already have a good security foundation in your organization.

 Let me be clear: **Security begins with culture.**